-It can improve the reading speed and every time it is reset, the prefetch buffer will be automatically opened.
+It can improve the reading speed and every time it is reset, the prefetch buffer will be automatically opened; the read interface with prefetch buffer is 2×128 bits for APM32F103xCxDxE series.
 Only the system clock and AHB clock consistent and system clock less than 24 MHZ to configure open or closed.